|

 of need, taste, and economy, the seventeenth and eighteenth centuries

-The cours (Mirabeau), the quartier Mazarin that lies to
+cours (Mirabeau), the quartier Mazarin that lies to its

 and Villeneuve, neither green nor new, the City Hall, the Halle aux

-Valbonne, raise their voice in a harmony that blends easily with their
+de Valbonne, raise their voice in a harmony that blends easily with

-neighbours, not strident, never vulgar, though conscious of the need
+their neighbours, not strident, never vulgar, though conscious of

 The

-may, by their contiguity, remind one of the rowhouses that disfigure
+contiguity, remind one of the rowhouses that disfigure the industrial

-the industrial towns of the nineteenth century except, of course, for
+towns of the nineteenth century except, of course, for their scale,

-their scale, their distinctive exteriors and interiors, and their evident
+their distinctive exteriors and interiors, and their evident satisfaction

-satisfaction at being at the top rather than at the bottom of an economic
+at being at the top rather than at the bottom of an economic and social

 In